jijihohococo/ichi-orm/README.md

 <b>You can't use "addSelect" function in subqueries</b>

-"addOnlySelect" function is making subquery in select query.
+The "addOnlySelect" function adds a subquery to the SELECT query.
-It will select only the data within its function.
+It selects only the data returned by its function.
-You can't use other select functions("select" and "addSelect") if you want to use "addOnlySelect" function.
+You cannot use the other SELECT functions ("select" and "addSelect") when using "addOnlySelect".

 ```php
 Blog::addOnlySelect(['autor_name' => function($query){